WHAT SHOULD I LOOK FOR IN A DIVE CENTER?

 The diving on Roatan is incredible!
-People come from all over the world, not only for the reasonable diving and dive training prices, but because of the wide array of sea life the islands contain.
+Surrounded by the healthiest barrier reef in the universe, people come from all over the world, not only for the reasonable diving and dive training prices, but because of the wide array of sea life the islands contain.

 Established in 2005 by concerned dive operators and local citizens looking to conserve the natural resources of Roatan’s reef in the West End area, the Roatan Marine Park has since expanded to encompass the whole of the Bay Islands.
 To their credit, Roatan has been recently recognized as having the most pristine and unspoiled reef in Central America.
 Their wristbands, sold as a user fee, are a great way to show your support for the environment.

 WHAT CAN I EXPECT THE FOOD TO BE LIKE?